Three missing in West Virginia mine for days found alive

 The mine has been inactive for about two years, according to a source familiar with the mine.
 A sheriff’s spokesman said it's illegal to enter an abandoned mine.

-Some family members said they believe the four went into the mine to steal copper wire.
+The mother of one of the three missing said she believes they were in the mine to steal copper.
 Treadway has three children, her family said.